-This means we will work together to ensure that every individual person's needs in relation to transport are understood and acted upon, to enable them to lead healthy, productive and happy lives.
+We work to ensure that every individual person's transport needs are understood and acted upon to enable them to lead healthy, productive and happy lives.

-Our equality objectives set out our commitments to promoting equality for our customers, staff and stakeholders, and our compliance with the Equality Act 2010 and covers the following areas:
+Our equality objectives set out our commitments to promoting equality for our customers, staff and stakeholders, and our compliance with the Equality Act 2010.
+See our objectives on the Diversity & inclusion publications page.

 On that page you will also find our research on understanding London's travel needs and annual workforce monitoring reports.